-The applicant must publish a public notice that includes the following information:

-- The TxCDBG fund categories for which applications will be submitted, - The amount of TxCDBG funds requested in each application, - A short description of the proposed project activities in each application, - The locations of the project activities included in each application, and - The location and hours when the application will be available for public review.

-To satisfy the requirements of the application, the public notice of application must be published:

-- After a complete copy of the application, including all attachments, has been prepared and made available for public review; - After adoption of the local government resolution authorizing the submission of the application; AND

-• At least five (5) days prior to the submission of an application for TxCDBG funds.
+- 1. The applicant must issue a public notice that includes the following information: - The TxCDBG fund categories for which applications will be submitted, - The amount of TxCDBG funds requested in each application, - A short description of the proposed project activities in each application, - The locations of the project activities included in each application, and - The location and hours when the application will be available for public review. - 2.
+To satisfy the requirements of the application, the public notice of application must be issued: - After a complete copy of the application, including all attachments, has been prepared and made available for public review; - After adoption of the local government resolution authorizing the submission of the application; AND - At least five (5) days prior to the submission of an application for TxCDBG funds. - 3.

-Public notice must be given in one of the following ways:

-- a.
-Published in a local newspaper at least five (5) days prior to application submittal; or - b.
-Published on the applicant's website AND posted in public places (e.g. city hall/county courthouse) at least five (5) days prior to application submittal.

 In the preparation of the final application, the community shall consider comments and views received related to the proposed application and may, if appropriate, modify the final application prior to submission of the application to TDA.
 The final application shall be made available to the public.